Officials scour mountainous area of Montana for ex-US soldier suspected of killing 4 in bar shooting

 Brown served in the U.S. Army as an armor crewman from 2001 to 2005 and deployed to Iraq from early 2004 until March 2005, said Lt.
 Col. Ruth Castro, an Army spokesperson.
 Brown was in the Montana National Guard from 2006 to March 2009, Castro said.
 He left military service in the rank of sergeant.

-Brown’s niece, Clare Boyle, told the AP on Friday that her uncle has struggled with mental illness for years and that she and her other family members repeatedly sought help.
+Brown’s niece, Clare Boyle, told The Associated Press on Friday that her uncle has struggled with mental illness for years and that she and her other family members repeatedly sought help.

 “This isn’t just a drunk/high man going wild,” she wrote in a Facebook message.
 “It’s a sick man who doesn’t know who he is sometimes and frequently doesn’t know where or when he is either.”

+A helicopter hovered over a nearby mountainside as officers moved among the trees, said Randy Clark, a retired police officer who lives there.

-The search continued Saturday morning, according to Chase Scheuer, a spokesman for Montana’s DCI.
+The search continued Saturday morning, said Chase Scheuer, a spokesperson for Montana's Division of Criminal Investigation.

 As reports of the shooting spread through town earlier Friday, business owners locked their doors and sheltered inside with customers.